 Control panels specific to the aircraft type sometimes vary between different airline configurations even for the same aircraft type.
 Therefore, it is very difficult to define a “Standard Control Panel” that is interchangeable between different manufacturers.
 However, form factor, connector and wiring can be standardized to allow “Standard Control Panel” provisions on the aircraft.
 Functional specifications for the ISS control panels are defined in Section 6 of this document.

-ACAS/ATC/ADS-B Directional Antenna
+Omni-Directional and Directional Antennas

-The physical characteristics, mounting dimensions and connector type for the ACAS/ATC/ADS-B directional antenna are shown in Attachment 3.
+The physical characteristics, mounting dimensions and connector type for the directional antennas are shown in Attachment 3A.
+The physical characteristics, mounting dimensions and connector type for the omni-directional antennas are shown in Attachment 3B.

 COMMENTARY